 Municipal sewer service for the Tonquin Employment Area is expected to be provided by City of Sherwood.
+A diagram of existing and proposed sewer infrastructure is included as Figure 21.
 The City has recently upgraded the Rock Creek Interceptor located northwest of the TEA, which is expected to handle flows from the northern portion of the TEA development.